ShubhamKrVishwakarma/Digital-Fitness-Platform/README.md

 ### Step 7 - Now Turn on Apache and MySQL Server `( You can use XAMPP, WAMPP or any other Tools)`

-### Step 8 - Run All the Migration to create Database and Tables in MySQL and also seed the all Tables
+### Step 8 - Run All the Migration to create Database and Tables in MySQL and also seed the Tables
 ```
 php artisan migrate --seed
 ```